tanby-dynamics/partsbin/README.md

 ## Todos
 ### Core features
+- Docker image is current arm64, need to get it working on amd64 as well
 - LiteDB database in a location that can be configured when creating the Docker container
 - Edit parts
 - Front page navigation and drill-down to parts